 For more information, see Deploy Microsoft Edge, version 77 and later.

 Improvements to application groups

 Starting in current branch version 1906, you can create a group of applications to send to a device collection as a single deployment.
 This release improves upon this feature:

-Users can Uninstall the app group in Software Center.
+- Users can select Uninstall for the app group in Software Center.

 For more general information, see Create application groups.

 The task sequence editor includes the following improvements:

 - Search the task sequence editor: If you have a large task sequence with many groups and steps, it can be difficult to find specific steps.
 You can now search in the task sequence editor.
 This action lets you more quickly locate steps in the task sequence.

 - Copy and paste task sequence conditions: If you want to reuse the conditions from one task sequence step to another, you can now copy and paste conditions in the task sequence editor.